nnavarro2024-2025/ORBIT/README.md

 ### **Core Tables**

-- **`users`** - User profiles, roles, and authentication data
+- **`users`** - User profiles, roles, authentication data, and ban status
-- **`orz_sessions`** - Computer lab session tracking
+- **`computer_sessions`** - Computer lab session tracking with timestamps
-- **`facilities`** - Available rooms and spaces
+- **`facilities`** - Available rooms and spaces for booking
-- **`bookings`** - Facility reservation records
+- **`bookings`** - Facility reservation records with approval status
-- **`computer_stations`** - Lab workstation inventory
+- **`computer_stations`** - Lab workstation inventory and availability
-- **`time_extension_requests`** - Session extension workflows
+- **`time_extension_requests`** - Session extension workflows and approvals
-- **`activity_logs`** - System audit trail
+- **`activity_logs`** - System audit trail for compliance and monitoring

 ### **Key Relationships**

-- Users can have multiple ORZ sessions and bookings
+- Users can have multiple computer sessions and facility bookings
-- Facilities can have multiple bookings (time-based)
+- Facilities can have multiple bookings with time-based availability
-- Sessions belong to specific computer stations
+- Sessions are linked to specific computer stations in designated labs
-- Extension requests link to active sessions
+- Extension requests are associated with active computer sessions
+- Admin actions are logged with user attribution and timestamps

 ## 🎯 Usage Examples

 ### **Starting a Computer Session**

-1. Student logs in and navigates to ORZ Dashboard
+1. Student logs in and navigates to Computer Lab Dashboard
-2. Selects available computer station
+2. Selects available computer station from real-time availability display
-3. Session begins with automatic tracking
+3. Session begins with automatic tracking and activity monitoring
-4. System monitors for inactivity (10-minute timeout)
+4. System monitors for inactivity with configurable timeout periods
-5. Student can request extensions before timeout
+5. Student can request time extensions through the interface before timeout
+6. Admin can approve/deny extension requests with notification system

 ### **Booking a Facility**

-1. User accesses Booking Dashboard
+1. User accesses Facility Booking Dashboard with calendar view
-2. Selects facility and desired time slot
+2. Selects desired facility and available time slot
-3. Submits booking request with details
+3. Submits booking request with purpose and additional details
-4. Admin receives notification for approval
+4. Admin receives notification for approval workflow
-5. User receives confirmation email once approved
+5. User receives email confirmation once booking is approved
+6. System prevents conflicts and manages booking modifications

 ### **Administrative Oversight**

-1. Admin views real-time dashboard with active sessions
+1. Admin views comprehensive real-time dashboard with active sessions and bookings
-2. Can extend, terminate, or transfer sessions
+2. Can extend, terminate, or transfer computer sessions with detailed logging
-3. Manages facility booking approvals
+3. Manages facility booking approvals with notes and communication tools
-4. Reviews system analytics and user activity
+4. Reviews system analytics including usage patterns and user behavior
-5. Handles user management (ban/unban, role changes)
+5. Handles user management including role assignments and ban/unban actions
+6. Monitors system health and performance through integrated dashboards

 ## 🔒 Security Features